Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 Consequently, this charcoal comes at an affordable price, plus you can reuse making it very effective for your grill.

-One more advantage is that it burns clean which leave little ash after grilling, thereby ensuring you sear your steak like a professional chef, clean and tidy.
+One more advantage is that it burns clean which leaves little ash after grilling, thereby ensuring you sear your steak like a professional chef, clean and tidy.

 If you are looking for slow cooking charcoal, the Kamado Joe is the one for you.
 Great for outdoor grilling and gives your meat a perfect moister and smoky flavor.
 Will recommend this especially for BBQ at high temperature.